Our favourite things to do in Devon

-Devon gives you access to sights and sounds that few others can.
+Devon gives you access to sights and sounds that few other places can.
 The county is home to everything from lush countryside and colossal coastline to quaint villages and incredible attractions.

 Less talked about than neighbouring Cornwall, it’s a much shorter drive from major population centres and is home to some historical places of its own.
 The city of Exeter acts as it’s county town, home to historical sites, delicious eateries and even the narrowest street in the whole country.
 Exasperating experiences continue as you drive around the county that’s home to the most roads in Britain.
 On many you’ll find you’re the only car, with enticing spots to stop and admire the view along every stretch of the way.
 Wherever you’re staying in Devon, have a look at our quintessential list of things to do and start making plans!